Our COVID-19 Response

 The minimum roof slope for Stramit CapacityPLUS™660 Deep Roof Cladding is 1 degree (1 in 60)

-Stramit CapacityPLUS™ 660 Deep Roof Cladding can be spring-curved, concave and convex, including curved ridges, provided it is sealed at the apex, and within the recommended limits below.
+Stramit CapacityPLUS™ 660 Deep Roof Cladding may be gently spring-curved, concave and convex, including curved ridges, provided it is sealed at the apex, and within recommended limits.
+These limits are yet to be determined.

 All metal roof sheeting is subject to thermal expansion and this needs to be accommodated where there is a temperature difference between the sheeting and the structure.